Dishanthskumar/Skin-cancer-detection/README.md

 This dataset contains a balanced dataset of images of benign skin moles and malignant skin moles from ISIC-Archive.

 ## Model Architecture
 The skin cancer detection model is based on a pre-trained convolutional neural network (CNN) architecture.
 The model leverages transfer learning by using a pre-trained model, Xception-CNN as a feature extractor.
-The extracted features are then fed into fully connected layers for classification.
+The extracted features are then fed into fully connected layers for classification.</br>

 ![WhatsApp Image 2023-07-06 at 23 23 32](https://github.com/Dishanthskumar/Skin-cancer-detection/assets/78032283/f3d56661-1d50-4166-af1d-b329db0fe400)

 ## Data Preprocessing
 The images that we have chosen has a standard size of 224×224.
 These images are cropped and